Part 2 of 3

 It may well be that very little persuasion is necessary to achieve your practice growth objectives.
-We work with a number of practices where, for example, owing to the shortage of providers or rapid population growth in the area, all the practice need do is create awareness of it’s existence.
+We work with a number of practices where, for example, owing to the shortage of providers or rapid population growth in the area, all the practice needed to do was create awareness of its existence.
 An excellent example of this was a doctor in (pre-Katrina) downtown New Orleans who merely needed to inform businesses of his location to realize a substantial influx of new patients.
 The state of the economy also has a significant effect on the extent to which incentives are indicated as part of the message directed at prospective (and even current) patients.

-Another example of the awareness-creation component of marketing is related by a Member practicing just north of Chicago who invested a lot of money to make his office wheel chair accessible.
+Another example of the awareness-creation component of marketing is related by a Health Partner practicing just north of Chicago who invested a lot of money to make his office wheelchair accessible.
 “I just assumed people knew about it.
 Apparently, they didn’t, and I no doubt missed a lot of opportunities to treat these people.”
 By simply mentioning this benefit in the copy of his mailings, the response among senior citizens increased markedly.